mnru/hee/README.md

 ### Types

+Stacks (rows), with kind `@`

     σ,φ ::= ∅       -- empty
-          | S,T     -- variable
+          | S,T     -- type variable
-          | σ τ     -- non-empty
+          | σ τ     -- non-empty stack

+Values, with kind `*`

-    τ,υ ::= a,b     -- variable
+    τ,υ ::= a,b     -- type variable
-          | σ → φ   -- function
+          | σ → φ   -- function on stacks
           | int
           | str
           | ...

 Currently the type system is too under-powered to be useful.
-Several features like quantified types, qualified types, type constructors, and recursive types are intended, once I understand them better.
+Several features like quantified types, qualified types, type constructors, type classes, and higher-rank polymorphism are intended, once I understand them better.

 ### Terms

-    e,f ::= ∅         -- empty
+    e,f ::= ∅         -- empty (identity)
           | e f       -- composition
           | [e]       -- abstraction
           | name      -- top-level definition
           | literal   -- char, num, str, etc

-Unlike an applicative language, terms are built almost entirely by function composition.
+Unlike an applicative language, terms are built entirely by function composition.
 For instance, `+ *` composes an addition with a multiplication.
-Similarly, `1 +` composes a function `1` that pushes the numeric value one on the stack with a function `+` that pops the top two stack elements and pushes their sum.
+Similarly, `1 +`
+composes a function `1` that pushes the numeric value one on the stack with a function `+` that pops the top two stack elements and pushes their sum.

 ## Minimal Combinators

-These combinators are used to manipulate function values.
-Here are the type signatures of some of these combinators:
+These combinators are used to manipulate abstractions (function values).
+Here are some of the type signatures:

-    quote   : S a → S (T → T a)
+    quote   " convert a value to an abstraction that yields that value quote   : S a → S (T → T a)

+    compose " composes two abstractions, eg [3] [4] compose ==> [3 4]
+    compose : S (T → U) (U → V) → S (T → V)

+    apply   " applies an abstraction, eg [3] apply ==> 3
     apply   : S (S → T) → T

-    compose : S (T → U) (U → V) → S (T → V)
+    dip     " applies an abstraction, eg 4 [3] dip ==> 3 4
-    dip     : S (S → T) a → T a
+    dip     : S a (S → T) → T a

 Because arguments aren't explicitly named, they must be accessed according to their position on the stack.
 Several stack-shuffling combinators are provided